PHLOX: AN EXPLORATION

 Phlox maculata along the Youghiogheny River, Fayette Co., PA

-Phlox ovata (Wide-leaf phlox) - Range: Pennsylvania to northern Georgia; Ohio and Indiana.
+(Wide-leaf phlox) - Range: Pennsylvania to northern Georgia; Ohio and Indiana.
 Habitat: moist to dry open woods.
 Height: 30 to 45cm.
 Bloom time: late spring.
 Flower color: pink to pink-purple.
 This species has ovate leaves arising from thick procumbent stems and attractive flowers in flat-topped panicles.
 It has done well for us in a sandy raised bed in partial shade.
 This species is hardly ever seen in gardens, but there seems potential for selection of attractive clones.
+This species may not be closely related genetically to the triflora-pulchra series but resembles it in growth habit.

 'Eco Pale Moon' - This selection from Don Jacobs at Eco Gardens has light pink flowers.